-What is a California wrongful death claim?
+What is a wrongful death settlement supposed to cover?

 - burial expenses,